5 Biggest Student Loan Myths

 Myth 5: I don’t have to worry about my loans until I graduate.

 Technically you don’t, but it’s much smarter to keep track of your loans as you go.
-Visit the National Student Loan Data System (NSLDS) to track your federal loans and who is servicing them.
 If you have private loans, you can track those by getting a free annual copy of your credit report at annualcreditreport.com.
 Make sure you know how much you’ve borrowed, and what grants and scholarships you’ve received that don’t need to be repaid.
 And don’t forget Myth 4 – if you can, try to pay a little extra to those loans while you’re in school.

 There you have it, you’re now one step closer to clearly navigating the world of student loans.
-If you need a new student loan or would like to refinance the one you have, visit us today at https://www.bmifcu.org/student_loans.
+If you need a new student loan or would like to refinance the one you have, visit our student loan page for more information.
 We’re always happy to help!